-But, in the case of a PWA, there is no such concept of updating apps on user side.
+But, in the case of a PWA, there is no such concept of updating apps on the user side.
 PWAs automatically gets updated in the background with the minimal data usage without any actions required from the users.

 Building a good mobile app can really boost your business but developing these apps are not that economical.
 Native app development is expensive too because these need to be developed for different platforms separately hence, the increased cost.

-PWA on the other is platform independent that’s why it requires less development cost.
+PWA on the other is platform-independent that’s why it requires less development cost.

 Knowing all the major benefits of PWA, big businesses are adopting the PWA concept.
 So, here we are giving you a detailed insight of PWA with the help of top 5 examples.

 Famous news sharing and a social platform, Twitter which doesn’t need any introduction.
 People these days use mobile phones to access all kinds of online businesses.
 Thus, Twitter needed a more reliable and better user experience, an app which would increase the loading time and decrease the bounce rate.

 Hence, the new Twitter Lite app was developed and received an incredible response.
 This PWA needs 3% lesser space than Twitter’s native app.